fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 5.0.0 =
+* [Added] Created a workaround to save term meta via the REST API, WordPress 4.9.4 seems a bit broken here.
+* [Changed] Do not show sold units in inventory listings by default, and add an option to include them.
+* [Changed] Use lowercase meta field names all the time, and change the vehicle class to not capitalize the id in car_id.
+* [Fixed] Make sure serialized meta values (like vehicle option lists, EPA fuel economy data, and the prices array) are unserialized before saving.
+Edits via the REST API were resulting in twice-serialized values.

 = 4.2.0 =
 * [Added] Include term IDs for each of our custom taxonomies in the REST API responses for our posts.
 * [Added] Register all postmeta fields for our custom post type so that they may be exposed in the REST API.